chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 only really gets interesting when we start talking about the state of the Open Source ecosystem as a whole, beyond just our own products.

+Broadly understood, Sentry's mission includes solving the Open Source sustainability crisis.
+We want to enable developers to ship with confidence:

+- for developers in general, confidence in the security and overall quality of their Open Source dependencies; and
+- for noncommercial Open Source developers, confidence that we've collectively, financially got their back.

-Broadly understood, enabling developers to ship with confidence includes solving the Open Source sustainability crisis.
-This is way bigger than Sentry, and that's where thought leadership enters my job description.
+Both are way bigger than Sentry, and that's where thought leadership enters my job description.
 Hence, this blog.

 ## Really Why?
 The Lens of Love